 Closing a limited company and starting a new one

-There are some anti-avoidance rules to be aware of when you close a company down.
-If you are liquidating a company (UK), we cover these in more detail within our article on `Entrepreneur’s Relief’.
+You may be considering liquidating a company and starting again with a new company for a number of reasons.
+However, there are some anti-avoidance rules to be aware of when you close a company down.
+Therefore, if you’re winding up your company), we cover these in more detail within our guide on `Entrepreneur’s Relief’.

 Appointing a Liquidator (for either a solvent or insolvent liquidation)

 Liquidating a Limited Company -Members’ Voluntary Liquidation (“MVL”) (Solvent)

 An MVL is a procedure which a director can use when closing a solvent limited company.
 Shareholders may choose an MVL for one of many reasons:

 - The shareholders wish to retire.

 - Peace of mind knowing the company closes down properly with limited chance of repercussions.